giuliofantuzzi/BeeOptimal/docs/source/about.rst

 If the candidate solution is better than the current one, the bee adopts the new position; otherwise, it retains the current one (*greedy-selection*).

 3. **Onlooker Bee Phase**: Onlooker bees probabilistically choose a solution to explore, based on the fitness information provided by the employed bees (better solutions are more likely to be selected).
-Like employed bees, onlooker bees generate a new candidate solution in the neighborhood of the selected solution and evaluate its quality.
+Like employed bees, onlooker bees explore a new candidate solution in the neighborhood of the selected solution and evaluate its quality.
 If the new solution is better (or equal) than the current one, the onlooker bee adopts the new position and replaces the employed bee that provided the information.